Aliucord/documentation/theme-dev/README.md

   "updater": "this is where you put your raw.githubusercontent.com link, if you ever want to update your theme just bump the version number up"
 }
 ```
-When done correctly it should look similar to this in the .JSON
+If done correctly it should look similar to this in the .JSON
 ![image](https://user-images.githubusercontent.com/84905506/132266565-ff27a087-4e36-48ca-baca-2a1d823939fd.png)

 <br />